TechEmpower/FrameworkBenchmarks/README.md

 6. Run a test.

-        vagrant@TFB-all:~/FrameworkBenchmarks$ toolset/run-tests.py --install server --mode verify --test beego
+        vagrant@TFB-all:~/FrameworkBenchmarks$ toolset/run-tests.py --mode verify --test beego

-_Note: `--install server` only needs to be added the first time that a tests is run.
-The dependencies should already be installed for subsequent runs._

 _Note: In order to run the same test again the results (located at FrameworkBenchmarks/results) directory needs to be removed prior to running the test again.
-This directory is automatically added when tests are run._
+This directory is automatically added when tests are run.
+You can do this automatically by adding the `--clean` option to the test command. `--clean-all` will remove the `results` and `installs` directories._

 ## Official Documentation